Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

-vanishes, and the fiber must be incompressible in $E$.
+vanishes, so the fiber must be incompressible in $E$.
 Hence, the conclusion follows directly from Theorem \ref{thm3.5}.

 If $B$ is of dimension 3 and contains no $S^2\times S^1$ factor, then each prime factor of $B$ has trivial $\pi_2$.
-The incompressibility of the fiber follows from Lemma \ref{lem11} and Lemma \ref{A2}, and the conclusion that $E$ admits no PSC metric follows from Theorem \ref{thm4}. \end{proof}
+Combined with Lemma \ref{lem11} one concludes the restriction of $E$ on each prime factor has incompressible fibers, which implies that $E$ has incompressible fibers.
+The conclusion then follows from Theorem \ref{thm4}. \end{proof}